She Will Be Loved

 "She Will Be Loved" is a song by American pop rock band Maroon 5.
 It was written by frontman Adam Levine and lead guitarist James Valentine.
-The song was released on June 21, 2004, as the third single from Maroon 5's 2002 debut studio album, Songs About Jane.
+The song was released on July 27, 2004, as the third single from Maroon 5's 2002 debut album, Songs About Jane.
 The single peaked at No. 5 in the United States and by December 2012 had sold more than 2,722,000 digital downloads.
 It peaked at No. 4 in the United Kingdom.
 In Australia, it reached No. 1, a position it held for five non-consecutive weeks.
 The single is noted for its music video starring Kelly Preston in a mother-daughter love triangle with lead singer Adam Levine.

-The song proved as successful as the band's previous hits, "This Love" and "Harder to Breathe", hitting No. 1 on the Mainstream Top 40 and Adult Top 40 charts, but it prompted many alternative radio outlets to remove Maroon 5 from their playlists, on the ground that the band's newer songs were too light for alt-rock audiences.
+The song proved as successful as the band's previous hits, "This Love" and "Harder to Breathe", hitting No. 1 on the Mainstream Top 40 and Adult Top 40 charts, but it prompted many alternative radio outlets to remove Maroon 5 from their playlists, on the grounds that the band's newer songs were too light for alt-rock audiences.
 These stations continued to play "Harder to Breathe" and "This Love", but Maroon 5's newer hits were played only on pop and adult contemporary stations.
 As of June 2014, the song has sold more than 3.5 million copies in the United States.

+Composition

+Sheet music for the song is in the key of C minor (with the chorus in the relative key of E-flat major) in common time, with a "moderately" tempo of 104 beats per minute.